 According to Webster’s Dictionary, to estimate means to generally calculate the expected price.
 The itemized estimate handed to car owners requesting repairs is an approximation of the total cost.

 Estimates and the process of planning auto repair work can be confusing.
-We get a lot of questions about car repair quotes from customers.
+We get a lot of questions from customers about auto repair estimates and what the various line items mean.
 That’s why we want to take a moment to break down the estimating procedure and what it includes.

-In the collision repair industry, an estimate is just the starting point for planning repair work.
+In our industry, the meaning of an auto repair estimate is just the starting point for planning repair work.
 Unlike a comprehensive ‘repair plan’ which is performed after disassembly of the damaged vehicle, a quote doesn’t usually represent the final price for the work needed.

 Only when the car is taken apart will the auto body shop have a truly accurate assessment of the damage.
 At that point, they will have a concrete idea of how long repairs will take and the specific parts that need to be ordered.
 The estimate serves to inform car owners of the parts and labor likely needed to fix it properly.